GoogleCloudPlatform/deploymentmanager-samples/community/lustre/README.md

 Once you've customized the lustre.yaml file and completed all the required fields, and ensured you have adequate [resource quota](https://cloud.google.com/compute/quotas), you are ready to launch your Lustre cluster.

-Use the following command to launch your Lustre cluster.
+Use the following command to launch your Lustre cluster:

     gcloud deployment-manager deployments create lustre --config lustre.yaml